-Meet Our Designer Cover Artist: Meera Lee Patel
+Meet Our Designer Cover Artist: Bestselling Author and Illustrator Meera Lee Patel

 Hey there!
 I’m a best-selling author of several books on mental and emotional health, including my most recent one, Create Your Own Calm.
 When I’m not doing watercolor paintings, I’m slowly renovating the Nashville, Tennessee home I live in with my husband, Trevor, and 3-month-old daughter, Nadi.